wlj89/SFCI/README.md

 ## Usage

 1. Enter `src/` and compile with `make`.
 You might need to specify the flag relating to cpu architecture.
 You also need to install Eigen and passing its path via `-I` flag.
 2. Specify the required parameters in **sfci.input**.
-They are:
+One should first specify the task type with `task=ground`.
+Besides, the following parameters are required:

-    a) `Nd`: size of each Krylov vectors
+    a) `Nd`: max number of determinant contained in each Krylov basis vector

     b) `Nl`: dimensionality of the effective Hamiltonian

-    c) `num_block`: maximal number of effective Hamiltonian to be diaogonalized if the calculation does not converge
+    c) `num_restart`: number of restarting

     d) `num_orb`: number of spin orbitals